-When challenged with cracked and damaged roofing beams, one homeowner sought a faux wood solution.
+When challenged with cracked and damaged roofing beams, one homeowner sought a false wood solution.

-Brad L., of Allentown, Pa., recently emailed to let us know about an elegant faux wood solution he’d found for his new home.
+Brad L., of Allentown, Pa., recently emailed to let us know about an elegant solution he’d found for his new home.

 “The house I’d just bought was built in 1969,” he wrote, “and the interior looked like it hadn’t been updated much since then!
 We replaced the peeling wallpaper and retro textured plaster, but one feature we didn’t know how to deal with were the cracked and broken ceiling beams.”

 You see, the elegant wooden beams that ran the length of Brad’s ceiling weren’t real.
 In keeping with some of the cheaper and nastier design ideas of the 1960s, they were just cheap pine planks, nailed into a box shape and stained to resemble (poorly) real wood.

 And over the years, those pine planks had warped, shifted and eventually cracked.
 “Fifty years being dried out by a dehumidifier is pretty tough punishment,” Brad admits.
 “They were cheap and nasty wood to begin with, and had been up there since the house was built.”

 While Brad and his wife wanted to fix the ugly beams, they didn’t want to get rid of them entirely.

 “The beams were actually a nice feature,” he admits.
 “If you squinted your eyes and ignored the cracks, you could see how they gave the ceiling a nice framework and made the room look wider.”